-SOCIAL PROBATION WILL INCLUDE:
+SOCIAL PROBATION MAY INCLUDE:

-- 1. Revocation of the following privileges in Any Extracurricular Activities and/or
+Revocation of the privileges in any Extracurricular Activity and/or Athletic Team such as:

-- 2. Athletic Teams (Practice & Games)

-- 3. Cheer/Dance teams
+- Cheer/Dance team participation

-- 4. Drama
+- Drama/theater practices/productions •

-- 5. Clubs
+- Clubs •

-- 6. Non Academic Field Trips
+- Non Academic Field Trips •

-- 7. After School Activities such as Homecoming, Dances, Powder Puff or Sports O Rama
+- After School Activities such as Homecoming, Dances, Powder Puff or Sports-O-Rama •

-After School detention will run from 3:30 PM to 4:00 PM and will be held in a room to be determined.
-Students arriving to detention after 3:30 PM will not be admitted and will be subject to further progressive discipline up to and including suspension at home.
+After School detention will run from 3:40 PM to 4:10 PM and will be held in a room to be determined.
+Students arriving to detention after 3:40 PM will not be admitted and will be subject to further progressive discipline up to and including suspension at home.
 Detention takes priority over all other school activities including clubs and athletic practices and games.
-If a family emergency occurs which prevents a student from attending detention on the day assigned, the parent/guardian needs to contact the appropriate administrator to schedule next available detention date.
+If a family emergency occurs which prevents a student from attending detention on the day assigned, the parent/guardian needs to contact the appropriate administrator to schedule the next available detention date.